SUSPENSION TUNING MODULE (STM)

 GRAPHS:

-This Graph is in fact a Presentation of the Percentage Critical Damping over the Frequency Spectrum.
-It does show the Percentages of Critical Damping for Wheels and Body for a given Amplitude Input & Excitation Frequency.
-This allows a good overview of the amount of Damping in the System over the whole operating range.
+This graph is, in fact, a presentation of the Percentage Critical Damping over the Frequency Spectrum.
+It shows the percentages of Critical Damping for Wheels and Body for a given amplitude input and excitation frequency.
+This allows a good overview of the amount of damping in the system over the whole operating range.

-A graph which displays the "Normalized Dynamic Wheel Load" for a given Excitation Frequency.
-This is the ratio of dynamic wheel load to static wheel load and when this value does go below -1, the wheel would in real life loose contact with the road.
-The graph does allow therefore a quick check if the road signal is suited for the vehicle or vice versa, the graph does show at which Excitation Frequency the wheels would start loosing contact with Ground for the given Road Input Signal.
+A graph displaying the "Normalized Dynamic Wheel Load" for a given excitation frequency.
+This is the ratio of dynamic wheel load to static wheel load, and when this value goes below -1, the wheel would, in real life, lose contact with the road.
+The graph allows for a quick check to see if the road signal is suited for the vehicle.
+Conversely, the graph shows at which excitation frequency the wheels would start losing contact with the ground for the given road input signal.

 METRICS: